drand/drand/docs/SPECS.md

 var Domain = []byte("BLS_SIG_BLS12381G2_XMD:SHA-256_SSWU_RO_NUL_")
 ```

-It can be verified using the first coefficient of the distributed public key
+A beacon signature can be verified using the first coefficient of the distributed public key
 stored in the group configuration:

 ### Partial Beacon Signature